-The publication-related archive contains datasets and other materials deposited by an investigator that allow another researcher to replicate the analysis in a published article, book, or dissertation.
+Replication datasets are datasets and other materials deposited by an investigator that allow another researcher to replicate the analysis in a published article, book, or dissertation.
+Often these datasets are subsets of the original datasets, containing only those variables necessary for replication of published findings.
 Many journals, publishers, funding agencies, and graduate departments require investigators to deposit replication datasets in a public archive.
 Depositing data with the ICPSR fulfills these requirements.

-Investigators are encouraged to deposit everything in the Publication-Related Archive that is needed to replicate the results of the study.
+Investigators are encouraged to deposit everything that is needed to replicate the results of the study.
 This includes all data, computer programs, sets of computer program recodes, and extracts of existing data files used in the analysis along with the article itself.
 Investigators must include a description of the data and methodology that is detailed enough to permit another researcher to replicate the findings.

 ICPSR does not approve or alter datasets in any way.
 They are distributed in exactly the same condition and format sent by the data contributor.